ava-labs/avalanche-docs/docs/overview/getting-started/avalanche-platform.md

 One asset traded on the X-Chain is AVAX.
 When you issue a transaction to a blockchain on Avalanche, you pay a fee denominated in AVAX.

 The X-Chain is an instance of the Avalanche Virtual Machine (AVM).
-The